The chairman of Tesco said Britain's biggest supermarket chain will consider taking lads' mags off its shelves,

 A broadcast on 2 June 2012 on Psychic Today included a psychic who referred to a previous reading given many years earlier.
 By referring to that reading she purported to have correctly predicted a number of events that had since occurred.
-The psychic
+The

-also referred to evidence to confirm that her predictions had come true.
+psychic also referred to evidence to confirm that her predictions had come true.
 This was a prediction about someone becoming friends with singer Michael Jackson.

 During a broadcast on 20 June 2012 on Psychic Today, the host and psychic referred to the psychic's direct involvement with various police investigations, including the investigation into the abduction and murder of Milly Dowler.
-To suggest on air
+To suggest on

-help them solve cold cases'
+police forces to help them solve cold cases'

-A poster for Spearmint Rhino gentleman's club displayed images of two women visible from the
+A poster for Spearmint Rhino gentleman's club displayed images of two women visible

-waist up.
+from the waist up.
 One woman wore a small bikini top.
 The second image showed a woman wearing long gold gloves and a low cut top with most of her chest covered by her hair.
 Issue